-Today marks last day of the 50th Anniversary of the Woodstock Music And Art Fair.
-To commemorate this legendary event, over the past four days I have re-posted the blog posts I first published in 2014 with some updates and a new photo.
-That I was lucky enough at the age of 19 not only to attend the festival, but work there, I felt that it would be enjoyable to share my memories.
+Today marks the final day of the the 53rd Anniversary of the Woodstock Music And Art Fair.
+To commemorate this legendary event, I have been re-posting the blog posts I first published in 2014 and 2019.
+That I was lucky enough at the age of 19 not only to attend the festival, but work there, I felt that it might be enjoyable to share my memories again.
 It has been said “that if you remember what went on at Woodstock you probably weren’t really there.”
 I beg to differ.
-I recall quite a lot of what I experienced there, as you will see in these blog posts.
-As I write this I am 69 years old and have been kept busy over the last month doing a number of newspaper, radio and television interviews.
-Most often I am asked what has stayed with me from Woodstock over these 50 years.
+I really do recall quite a lot of what I experienced there.
+I was kept very busy during the 50th Anniversary commemoration in 2019 doing various newspaper, radio and television interviews.
+Something I could never have imagined at the time.
+As I write this today I am 72 years old and am often asked what has stayed with me from Woodstock over the past 53 years.
 That is easy.
 Along with the music, the most important thing was the spirit of Woodstock, that feeling of “WE,” the togetherness of mind, energy and brotherhood that defined my generation.
 We were all there for each other and to show the world we were a force to be reckoned with.
 The music of Woodstock was the soundtrack of my generation.
 And within me there still lives the free spirited, politically and environmentally active 19 year old rebel that I was back then.
 It always will…

 The gray dawn broke slowly over Yasgur’s farm.
 It was Monday morning and the once beautiful green pasture now was a field of mud that looked like a huge bomb filled with garbage had exploded and scattered refuse over the site as far as the eye could see.
 As I picked my way down towards the stage, carefully stepping over discarded plastic sheets, mud soaked sleeping bags, bottles, cardboard, clothes and thousands of other discarded items, I watched a slow but steady stream of people straggling away from the site.
 Henry Dilz, the official Woodstock stills photographer perhaps remembered it best when he said, “It was just a soggy, muddy field, with piles of wet, soggy sleeping bags.
 It kind of reminded me of one of those Matthew Brady Civil War photos, a battlefield filled with dead horses and dead soldiers.
 The wet sleeping bags on this barren landscape looked like they had dead blobs of humanity on them.”
 I stopped when I got about fifty feet from the front of the stage.
 Here the crowd was more concentrated, with most of the people standing.
 A frizzy haired fellow next to me fired up a fat joint and smiling turned and offered it to me.
 It was Monday morning, August 18th at around 8:30 a.m. and Jimi Hendrix had just walked out onto the stage with a group of musicians.
 He was about to send the Woodstock festival into history with one of his most memorable performances.